stashed/mysql/docs/mysql.md

 ### Backup

-We have to create a `BackupConfiguration` targeting respective AppBinding crd of our desired database.
+We have to create a `BackupConfiguration` targeting respective AppBinding CRD of our desired database.
 Then Stash will create a CronJob to periodically backup the database.

 **Create BackupConfiguration:**

-Below is the YAML for `BackupConfiguration` crd to backup the `sample-mysql` database we have deployed earlier.,
+Below is the YAML for `BackupConfiguration` CRD to backup the `sample-mysql` database we have deployed earlier,

 ```yaml
 apiVersion: stash.appscode.com/v1beta1